Director, Semester-in-LA Program

 - Audience Theory and Research

 Roger credits his mother for his love of media and his father for loving what he does for a living.
 He grew up in a small Arkansas town with an inexplicable interest in the business of media and followed that passion to his present position in the School of Media Arts and Studies.
 Along the way, Roger worked professionally as a sportswriter (five years) and as a creative director at an advertising agency (two years).
 He spent a year in Japan as a Fulbright Scholar, followed by six years as a consultant for Japan's National Association of Commercial Broadcasters.
 He has also taught and/or presented research in Australia, Qatar, Denmark, the UK, Singapore, Malaysia, and the Ukraine.
 Roger came to Ohio University in 2004 following 12 years at Texas Christian University and served as School Director from 2005-11.

-Roger loves funk music and is a die-hard Kansas City Chiefs fan (and season-ticket holder).
-He is also fascinated with stand-up and improv comedy (watching, not performing).
+A die-hard Kansas City Chiefs fan (and season-ticket holder), Roger loves funk music and is fascinated with stand-up and improv comedy.
 He considers Richard Pryor to be a true genius, has watched each episode of Seinfeld at least 643 times (only a slight exaggeration), and considers a 1976 Tonight Show appearance by Steve Martin to be a transformative event.
 He created the course, Leadership and Humor for the Creative Industries, as part of his 2011 University Professor Award, and served on a panel about the famed Second City Comedy Theatre at the AEJMC conference in Chicago.

 Ph.D.
 (Mass Communication), Indiana University